andreasdr/tdme/README.md

         - documentation

     - What is WIP
-        - GUI system
-        - own more efficient model file format
         - rigid body simulator(needs to be updated to newer "ReactPhysics3D 0.5")

     - Technology
         - designed for simple multi threading
             - 3d engine uses one thread for now
             - physics or game mechanics can run in a separate thread(s)
         - uses JOGL, JOAL, JOrbis-0.0.17
         - platforms
             - Windows